How to Fix yt-dlp Not Working 403 Forbidden & "Failed to Get Info" Errors

 yt-dlp -U --update-to nightly

-- Using the nightly version is especially important if separate audio/video streams (-f 136+140) or certain high-resolution formats fail.
+• Use nightly builds if separate streams or high-resolution formats fail.

 Test Without FFmpeg (Optional)

-Tip: If you remove FFmpeg, you can later manually merge or convert formats using a separate FFmpeg command once the download completes successfully.
+Tip: Later manually merge or convert formats with FFmpeg once download succeeds.

 Switch to CLI if Using a GUI